Trump's expected VP pick: coal advocate who defied Obama's climate agenda

-WASHINGTON/NEW YORK (Reuters) - Republican Donald Trump's selection of Indiana Governor Mike Pence as his running mate cheered the U.S. energy industry and dismayed green advocates, with both sides citing Pence's support for coal mining and defiance of President Barack Obama's climate-change agenda.
+WASHINGTON/NEW YORK July 14 (Reuters) - Republican Donald Trump’s expected selection of Indiana Governor Mike Pence as his running mate cheered the U.S. energy industry and dismayed green advocates on Thursday, with both sides citing Pence’s support for coal mining and defiance of President Barack Obama’s climate-change agenda.

-Trump, the presumptive Republican presidential nominee, has called climate change a hoax and promised to gut U.S. environmental regulations in order to help the ailing oil and coal sectors.
-A Trump-Pence ticket will quash any expectation that the New York businessman might soften that stance heading into the Nov.
+Trump has called climate change a hoax and promised to gut U.S. environmental regulations in order to help the ailing oil and coal sectors.
+A Trump-Pence ticket would quash any expectation that the New York businessman might soften that stance heading into the Nov.
 8 election.

 “Governor Pence has been a vocal opponent of the administration’s Clean Power Plan,” said Laura Sheehan, spokeswoman for the Washington-based lobby group American Council on Clean Coal Electricity.